Broadband speeds are over a third quicker compared to a year ago. But we still lag behind many of our closest European neighbours.

 The results in detail

-Europe dominates the global speed table once again this year: 31 of the top 50 fastest countries are located in the region.
+Europe dominates the global speed table once again this year: 31 of the top 50 fastest countries in the world are located here.
 And smaller countries have definitely fared best.

 Iceland has the fastest broadband in the world with an average speed of 279.55Mbps.
 The self-governing dependency of Jersey is a close second with an average speed of 273.51Mbps.
 And Macau, the autonomous region on the south coast of China, is in third spot with an average speed of 234.74Mbps.